Vonage Alternative: Transparent Registered SMS & 10DLC — ReadySMS

 Here's a worked example.
 Say you're sending a 175-character promo with one emoji.
 The emoji forces unicode encoding, which drops the segment limit to 70 characters — so 175 characters splits into 3 segments.

-Blast that to 5,000 contacts on the Starter tier:
+Blast that to 5,000 contacts on the Standard tier:

 Drop the emoji and rewrite to 160 GSM-7 characters — one segment — and the same blast is: